b01/dl-vscode-server/README.md

 # DL VS Code Server

 This script downloads a tar of VS Code Server, then extracts it to a location expected by VS Code clients.
-The intention of this script is to download and setup of the server during image build.
-This helps to ensure in certain scenarios that the server is there when internet is not, while still allowing your VS code client to connect to it.
+The intention of this script is to pre-install the server during image build.
+This helps ensure, in certain scenarios, that the server is there when internet is not; while still allowing your VS Code client to connect to it.

-To get the latest version of VS COde server, just rebuild the image.
+To get the latest version of VS COde server pre-installed, then re-run the script.

 ## Background